FIELD JOURNAL.

 The Disconnected Brain: Why Cloud-Dependent AI is an Architectural Liability

 This is Part 2 of the Rack2Cloud AI Infrastructure Series.
-Catch up on Part 1: TPU Logic for Architects: When to Choose Accelerated Compute Over Traditional CPUs. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… For years now, we’ve been told to build “Pass-through edges” when it comes to cloud architecture….
+Catch up on Part 1: TPU Logic for Architects: When to Choose Accelerated Compute Over Traditional CPUs. >_ Architect’s Brief Architecture overview before you dive in Generating brief… For years now, we’ve been told to build “Pass-through edges” when it comes to cloud architecture.
+The…

 TPU Logic for Architects: When to Choose Accelerated Compute Over Traditional CPUs

 This is Part 1 of the Rack2Cloud AI Infrastructure Series.
-To understand how to deploy these models outside the data center, read Part 2: The Disconnected Brain: Why Cloud-Dependent AI is an Architectural Liability. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… TPU Logic for Architects: When to Choose Accelerated Compute…
+To understand how to deploy these models outside the data center, read Part 2: The Disconnected Brain: Why Cloud-Dependent AI is an Architectural Liability. >_ Architect’s Brief Architecture overview before you dive in Generating brief… TPU Logic for Architects: When to Choose Accelerated Compute Over…

 The Law of Data Gravity: Why Compute Eventually Moves to the Data

 Hybrid cloud isn’t a compromise.
 It’s what happens when latency, bandwidth, and economics converge.
 For a decade, the industry operated under a simple assumption: “Move everything to the cloud.”
 And for a decade, it worked.
-Phase 1: The Illusion (2010–2020) We moved Stateless Workloads.
-Web servers, APIs, and microservices are lightweight.
-They are “code,” and…
+The provider you select is the first gravity well you create.
+Before data accumulates, before workloads entangle, before the cost…

 The Rack2Cloud Method: A Strategic Guide to Kubernetes Day 2 Operations

 Why Your Cluster Keeps Crashing: The 4 Laws of Kubernetes Reliability Kubernetes is not a platform.
-It is a set of four intersecting control loops. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… Day 0 is easy.
-You run the installer, the API server comes up, and you feel like a…
+It is a set of four intersecting control loops. >_ Architect’s Brief Architecture overview before you dive in Generating brief… Day 0 is easy.
+You run the installer, the API server comes up, and you feel like a genius….

 Storage Has Gravity: Debugging PVCs & AZ Lock-in